Country guides

 Puerto Viejo de Talamanca

-Puerto Viejo de Talamanca, known to locals as Puerto Viejo (not to be confused with Puerto Viejo de Sarapiquí in the northern lowlands), is a dusty little village lying between th…
+Puerto Viejo de Talamanca, commonly known as Puerto Viejo (not to be confused with Puerto Viejo de Sarapiquí in the northern lowlands), is a laid-back beach town nestled between t…

 Puerto Viejo de Talamanca

-Puerto Viejo de Talamanca, known to locals as Puerto Viejo (not to be confused with Puerto Viejo de Sarapiquí in the northern lowlands), is a dusty little village lying between the forested mountains of Talamanca and the sea.
-The little town offers excellent surfing, an interesting mix of Afro-Caribbean and Bribri indigenous cultures, and delicious local food.
-The seven miles (12km) of coastline between Puerto Viejo and Manzanillo further east is one of the most stunning stretches in Costa Rica, featuring popular beaches such as Playa Cocles, Playa Chiquita and Punta Uva.
-There are many other activities in the area, including fishing and horse riding, cultural tours and home stays, as well as excursions to the nearby Cahuita National Park.
-Puerto Viejo has a vibrant nightlife and great local music, meaning it's a good base for those who enjoy a party.
+Puerto Viejo de Talamanca, commonly known as Puerto Viejo (not to be confused with Puerto Viejo de Sarapiquí in the northern lowlands), is a laid-back beach town nestled between the forested Talamanca Mountains and the Caribbean Sea.
+It's known for its powerful surf (particularly at Salsa Brava), vibrant Afro-Caribbean and Bribri indigenous cultures, and flavourful local cuisine.
+The scenic seven mile (12 km) stretch of coastline from Puerto Viejo to Manzanillo features stunning beaches such as Playa Cocles, Playa Chiquita and Punta Uva; visitors can enjoy fishing, horseback riding, cultural tours, homestays and excursions to nearby Cahuita National Park.
+Puerto Viejo also offers lively nightlife, reggae-infused beach bars, and a fun, social atmosphere.

 Puerto Limon